 Directories started in the late 17th century but it was not until the 19th century that they became more wide-spread across Britain and more comprehensive.
 By 1850 the main directory publishers were the Post Office, White's, Pigot's, and Kellys.

 The publisher of the directory often relied on local agents to collect information on the locality and its local residents - invariably upper and middle class - and trade and professional persons.
 Payment was not normally required for an entry.
 When published, their listing appeared under a brief description of the locality, its history, main landowners, type of soil, acreage, population, principal buildings and political administration.
 Generally the individuals' listing provided: Surname, First name(s); position, profession or trade; house or street name if it was a large town or city.

 Access to Directories

 Several companies have scanned images of directories and sell them in CD format.
 An internet search will reveal many of these.
-Ancestry.co.uk also has a number of directories - pay per view
+Ancestry.co.uk also has a number of directories - pay per view or annual subscription.

 Finally, you can try an internet search for some family history societies and individual enthusiasts have spent many hours transcribing the returns and making them available for free.

 Problems with Directories

 Directories are clearly secondary sources and will contain many mistakes in their production.
 They are also limited in that they only list principal residents and trade persons.
 So no agricultural labourers!
 Unfortunately there is no age or place of birth information, so certain identification of the person can be problematic.
 Nevertheless, if their identity can be confirmed, directories can be useful in tracking the movement of people in-between the ten yearly census, and identifying other occupations a person may have been engaged in.
 For instance, many trade persons are show also running a beer shop or are parish clerks.
 This type of information does not appear in the census.

 Newspaper archives are now a very important source of information for researching your family tree.